Jahangir Khan (cricketer): Cricket

-The Lord's Sparrow
+Lord's Sparrow incident

 Khan played cricket for Cambridge University and during a match at Lord's Cricket Ground on 26 July 1936 against the M.C.C. he bowled a delivery to Tom Pearce that struck and killed a sparrow while in mid-flight.
 The sparrow was mounted on a plinth with the ball that killed it and is now on display at the M.C.C. museum.
 Neil Robinson, head of heritage and collections at the M.C.C. said "People expect to see balls, bats and gloves at the museum, not a sparrow" and "Those who don't know the story are always surprised."